dmakogon/clouddevelop2015/README.md

 TBD

-#### Retrieve a person's task categories
+#### Retrieve a person"s task categories

 TBD

 ## Task notes

 Notes are interesting, in that they are *unbounded*.
-That is, there's no limit to the number of notes that a Task may have.
+That is, there"s no limit to the number of notes that a Task may have.
 Liken this to comments on a blog post:
-Unless there's a specific reason to limit this in the app, the database must accomodate the unbounded condition.
+Unless there"s a specific reason to limit this in the app, the database must accomodate the unbounded condition.

 The challenge is that Documents are capped in size.
 With DocumentDB, that size is 512K.
-While it's not very likely you'll exceed this limit while storing a Task, it's not difficult to imagine this happening.
+While it"s not very likely you"ll exceed this limit while storing a Task, it"s not difficult to imagine this happening.

 ### Task notes: Approach 1 - Array within Task

-Here's what our *unbounded* Task+Notes document might look like:
+Here"s what our *unbounded* Task+Notes document might look like:

 ```
 {
-	type: 'Task',
+	"type": "Task",
-	taskId: '2',
+	"id": "2",
-	description: 'Finalize walkthrough doc',
+	"description": "Finalize walkthrough doc",
 	notes: [
-		{ personId: '1', note: 'Reviewed relational model w/Ryan'},
+		{ "id": "1", "note": "Reviewed relational model w/Ryan"},
-		{ personId: '1', note: 'Reviewed document model w/Ryan'}
+		{ "id": "1", "note": "Reviewed document model w/Ryan"}
 	]
 }
 ```